nf-core/oncoanalyser/docs/usage.md

 [customising tool arguments](https://nf-co.re/docs/usage/configuration#customising-tool-arguments) section of the nf-core website.

 ### UMI processing

-In `--mode targeted`, unique molecular identifier (UMI) processing is performed by [fastp](https://github.com/OpenGene/fastp?tab=readme-ov-file#unique-molecular-identifier-umi-processing) for FASTQ files, and [REDUX](https://github.com/hartwigmedical/hmftools/tree/master/redux) for BAM files.
-Depending on the format of your UMI strings, you may need to configure one or more of these arguments:
+Unique molecular identifiers (UMI) allow for read deduplication and error correction.
+UMI processing is performed by [fastp](https://github.com/OpenGene/fastp?tab=readme-ov-file#unique-molecular-identifier-umi-processing) for FASTQ files, and [REDUX](https://github.com/hartwigmedical/hmftools/tree/master/redux#deduplication) for BAM files.
+Depending on the presence/format of your
+UMI strings, you may need to configure one or more of these arguments:

 ```groovy
 params {